taoensso/telemere/README.md

 ### Creating signals

-Telemere's signals are all created using the low-level `signal!` macro.
-You can use that directly, or one of the wrapper macros like `log!`.

-Several different wrapper macros are provided.
-The only difference between them:

-  1. They create signals with a different `:kind` value (which can be handy for filtering, etc.).
-  2. They have different positional arguments and/or return values optimised for concise calling in different use cases.

-**NB:** ALL wrapper macros can also just be called with a single [opts](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-options) map!

-See the linked docstrings below for more info:
+80% of Telemere's functionality is available through one macro: [`signal!`](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#signal!) and a rich set of [opts](https://cljdoc.org/d/com.taoensso/telemere/CURRENT/api/taoensso.telemere#help:signal-options).

+Use that directly, or any of the wrapper macros that you find most convenient.
+They're **semantically equivalent** but have ergonomics slightly tweaked for different common use cases:

 | Name                                                                                                        | Args                       | Returns                      |
 | :---------------------------------------------------------------------------------------------------------- | :------------------------- | :--------------------------- |